petersemkin/PRNG/README.md

 Pseudorandom Number Generator
 =============================

-Here is the Pseudorandom Number Generator written on .NET and the NIST test to check its cryptographic quality.
+Here is the Pseudorandom Number Generator written in C# on a project for Cryptographic Techniques of Information Security at my university.
+It also contains the NIST test to check generator's cryptographic quality.

 The generator is based on the three linear feedback shift registers (LFSR):
 1. LSFR-1 of length 27 (the tapped bits are 1, 2, 5, 27),